Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 100% dedicated (private) hardware

-AngelTrack's SQL cluster is likewise dedicated (private) to AngelTrack LLC and is deployed HA.
+AngelTrack's SQL cluster is likewise dedicated (private) to AngelTrack LLC.
+It is used for no purpose other than AngelTrack.

 All of AngelTrack's server blades, VMs, SANs, and SQL instances live behind our private hardware firewalls.